astroumd/lmtoy/docs/wishlist.md

 # Overview of changes to LMTSLR

+A number of changes made, and wish list can also be foudn on Mark Heyer's list of comments he sent around some moons ago.

 * process spectra as float, the RAW data are double.
 In fact, the RAW data are integers, some compression schemes could be used to shrink that.
 Potentially more memory could be saved if the selected